ichthyoid/garden/content/quotes.md

 "BRING OUT THE DELULU SILLY GOOSE ALT MOMMYS WITH BIG GLASSES AND MYRIAD ISSUES" - ryan

-"final tally for last night - women: 0, critical pieces of server architecture updated: 1" - max
+"final tally for last night - women: 0, critical pieces of server architecture updated: 1" - me

 "I don't think piss is very marketable" - ryan

+"you're not hot enough to be a republican!" - ryan

+"I like my propellants like I like my women" - ryan, "...unstable" - me, "you know what I'm here for" - ryan

+"go get some war crime money, don't have kids" - ryan

+"our bot ratio's going to be close to tinder's!" - ryan

+"I'm losing to a swiftie bird" - me

+"break beds, not infracture" - ryan

+"a second tab has hit the ram" - ryan